xTwo56/coinswap/README.md

 ln -s ../../git_hooks/pre-commit .git/hooks/pre-commit
 ```

 ## Community

-The dev community lurks in a Discord [here](https://discord.gg/Wz42hVmrrK).
+The dev community lurks [here](https://discord.gg/Wz42hVmrrK).

-Dev discussions predominantly happen via FOSS best practices, and by using Github as the Community Forum.
+Dev discussions predominantly happen via FOSS best practices, and by using Github as the major community forum.

 The Issues, PRs and Discussions are where all the hard lifting happening.